Three-Round 2018 NFL Mock Draft: Patriots find QB in Round 2, Giants land a RB in Round 3

 94. Minnesota Vikings

 Anthony Miller, WR, Memphis.
-The Vikings would have a steal here if Miller's head stays screwed on straight.
+The Vikings land a potential WR3 for the future with Kendall Wright on a one-year deal.

 95. New England Patriots